Sunbird-ALL/community/README.md

-# Sunbird Assistend Language Learning (ALL) Overview
+# Sunbird Assisted Language Learning (ALL) Overview

 ## What's Sunbird ALL?